 His first coaching job was at Berkeley Preparatory School in Tampa, where he was the defensive coordinator and linebackers coach for two seasons (2013-14).

 PERSONAL: Originally a third-round pick (97th overall) by the New England Patriots in 2009, McKenzie played five years in the NFL with the Patriots (2009), Tampa Bay Buccaneers (2010) and Minnesota Vikings (2011-13).
 He was selected as a Pro Bowl special teams player in 2012.
 A graduate of South Florida, McKenzie was the active tackle leader in the NCAA at the time of his graduation.
 McKenzie lettered two seasons (2007-08) as a linebacker at South Florida, where he led the team in tackles both seasons.
 He earned second-team All-Big East honors as a junior in 2007 and first-team All-Big East honors as a senior in 2008 and finished his career as the school's single-season record holder for tackles (121 in 2007).
 McKenzie also played one season each at Michigan State (2004) and Iowa State (2006).
 He earned second-team All-Big 12 honors as a sophomore in 2006.
-A Tampa native, McKenzie has four children.
+A Tampa native, McKenzie has five children.